-Application Requirements for Applying for Bachelor’s in Korea
+Admission Requirements When Applying for a Bachelor’s Degree

 The following is a list of general university admission requirements in Korea.
 Depending on which university you’re applying for, the complete set of requirements may be shorter or longer than the list here.
 Each university is different and has its own set of prerequisites and requirements for admission.

 The application form is the most important document in your application.
-It contains your personal details, educational background, applied courses, and other important information that lets the university know who you are.
-All universities have an application form required for the students to apply for bachelor’s in Korea that is unique to them, and a PDF version of it can usually be found on their school websites.
+It contains your personal information, educational background, chosen study program, and other important details that let the university know who you are.
+All universities have an application form required for the students to apply for a bachelor’s in Korea that is unique to them, and a PDF version of it can usually be found on their school websites.

 These documents serve as proof that you are both qualified to take up a bachelor’s degree in Korea (at least 12 years of schooling) and qualified to study at a particular university.
 A certificate of graduation certifies that you have completed secondary school, while academic transcripts contain a list of your classes and their corresponding grades.
 To ensure academic excellence, most universities have a minimum GPA required to apply for admission.